 - prerequisite courses such as algebra, chemistry or microbiology

 Some programs may require an entrance exam in addition to or in lieu of prerequisite courses.
-As a nurse you are in close contact with others and have to ensure your own health status.
+As a nurse, you are in close contact with others and have to ensure your own health status.
 A health assessment is required to confirm that.
-CPR and basic life support certifications may be required prior to enrolling in a program or may be offered to incoming students.
+CPR and basic life support certifications may be required prior to enrolling in a program or might be offered to incoming students.

 Bachelor’s in science in nursing (BSN)

 The curriculum for a BSN program combines general education and clinical training courses.
 The degree entails approximately 120 credits, although there are slight variations between programs.
-Coursework is similar to that listed above for the ADN program, although will be more in depth.
+Coursework is similar to that listed above for the ADN program, although the program is more in-depth.